FamilySearch/GEDCOM/attribute-event-requests/INDI-attribute.md

 ### Used

-- Part of the GEDCOM X specification <https://github.com/FamilySearch/gedcomx/blob/master/specifications/fact-types-specification.md>
+- Part of the [GEDCOM X specification](https://github.com/FamilySearch/gedcomx/blob/master/specifications/fact-types-specification.md) with URI `http://gedcomx.org/Heimat`

   *Not* used by the FamilySearch API, the GEDCOM-X implementation with the largest user base; see <https://www.familysearch.org/developers/docs/guides/facts>